 Our 2020 Plan, which became effective on June 11, 2020, was adopted by our board of directors in May 2020, and approved by our stockholders in June 2020.
 The 2020 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock units and other stock-based awards.
 Upon effectiveness of the 2020 Plan, the number of shares of our common stock reserved for issuance under the 2020 Plan was the sum of (1) 9,720,712 shares; plus (2) the number of shares of our common stock subject to outstanding awards granted under the 2017 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2021 and continuing until, and including, the fiscal year ending December 31, 2030, equal to the lesser of (i) 4% of the number of shares of our common stock outstanding on such date, and (ii) an amount determined by our board of directors.
-On January 1, 2022 and 2023, 2,279,228 and 2,380,217 shares, respectively, were added to the shares reserved for issuance under the 2020 Plan.
-Up to 16,040,298 of the shares of Common Stock available for issuance under the 2020 Plan may be issued as incentive stock options.
+On January 1, 2023 and 2024, 2,380,217 and 2,648,726 shares, respectively, were added to the shares reserved for issuance under the 2020 Plan may be issued as incentive stock options.